muzikovam/naucse.python.cz/lessons/beginners-en/install-editor/index.md

 ## What editors for programmers can do?

-Editors for programmers allows us to edit *plain text*.
-Unlike programs such Word, Writer or Pages, it does not allow *formatting* text.
+Editors for programmers allow us to edit *plain text*.
+Unlike programs such as Word, Writer or Pages, it does not allow *formatting* text.

 Using the editor, we will enter commands to the computer, so we do not need formatting,